emeraldwalk/vscode-runonsave/plan.md

 - 🔊 Maintain the original extension's structure and naming conventions as much as possible.
 - 🛡️ Implement error handling for Git operations to gracefully manage failures.
 - 🛡️ Implement error handling for Git operations to gracefully manage failures.
+- 🛡️ Implement error handling for Git operations to gracefully manage failures.
 - 📢 Implement user notifications to inform about Git operations being performed.

 ## 📋 Technical Plan